carlfischer1/ucp-1709-testing/README.md

 Use above image
 Use above commands to create overlay network, and deploy services

-Verify connectiviy between services s1 and s2 via VIP on overlay network.
+Verify connectivity between services s1 and s2 via VIP on overlay network.
 On worker running a task for service s1:
 ```
 docker exec -it <ID of s1 container> powershell
 Invoke-WebRequest -Uri http://s2 -UseBasicParsing